eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 #### iofog.wsMessageConnection()

 Next, we have to connect to the ioFog *message channel* via WebSocket.
-This is where you'll receive any messages routed to this microservice from another.
+This is where we'll receive any messages routed to this microservice from another.

-Under the hood, communication is brokered by your [Connector](../connectors/overview.html) and messages are routed according to that microservice's route settings on the Controller.
+Under the hood, communication is brokered by our [Connector](../connectors/overview.html) and messages are routed according to that microservice's route settings on the Controller.

 ```js
 iofog.wsMessageConnection(onMessageConnectionOpen, {